TRW-TeamG/ml/README.md

 # ML Model Deployment with FastAPI and Docker

-This repository contains a Random Forest Machine Learning model served through a FastAPI application.
+This repository contains a Random Forest Machine Learning model as well as an Isolation Forest Anomaly Detection Model integrated with Google Gemini's API.
+This is served through a FastAPI application.
 The application is containerized with Docker, making it easy to deploy and use across environments. 🎉

 ---